Quick Picks

 Recommended Products

-- Ecovacs DEEBOT N79S: Reliable with app control and Alexa compatibility.
+- Ecovacs DEEBOT N79S Reliable with app control and Alexa compatibility.

-- iRobot Roomba 694: Excellent connectivity and personalized cleaning suggestions.
+- iRobot Roomba 694 Excellent connectivity and personalized cleaning suggestions.

-- Shark IQ AV993: Self-cleaning and total home mapping.
+- Shark IQ AV993 Self-cleaning and total home mapping.

 How We Tested